VTrelat/Fractals/README.md

 ### 1.2 Compilation

-This programp makes use of the [OpenMP](https://www.openmp.org/) library.
+This program makes use of the [OpenMP](https://www.openmp.org/) library.
 To compile it, you need to have the OpenMP library installed on your system.
 If you are using GCC, make sure to have GCC 4.9 or higher.

 ```bash
 gcc --version